kwant-project/kwant/doc/source/tutorial/tutorial5.rst

 In the following, we will circumvent this problem by introducing separate "leads" for electrons and holes, making use of different lattices.
-The system we consider consists of a normal lead on the left, a superconductor on the right, and a tunnel barrier inbetween:
+The system we consider consists of a normal lead on the left, a superconductor on the right, and a tunnel barrier in between:

 .. image:: ../images/superconductor_transport_sketch.*